sedol1339/papers/papers.md

 ([Jiao et al., 2019](https://arxiv.org/abs/1907.09408)) A Survey of Deep Learning-based Object Detection

+# Image Embeddings

+([Saini et al., 2020](https://arxiv.org/pdf/2205.08536.pdf)) Disentangling Visual Embeddings for Attributes and Objects

+Nirat Saini‬ (3), Khoi Viet Pham (6), Abhinav Shrivastava (25).
+University of Maryland, College Park.

+**The problem**: it is easy to discriminate the **object** (apple, orange etc.) and **attribute** (sliced, dirty etc.) in the linguistic embedding space, but hard to discriminate them in the visual embedding space.
+This is due to the fact that image feature extractor is usually pre-trained for object classification, often along with image augmentation (e.g., color jitter) that tends to produce attribute-invariant image representation, thus does not learn objects and attributes separately.

+**Goal** is to disentangle attribute and object in the visual space.
+Our method, Object Attribute disentanglement (OADis), learns distinct and independent visual embeddings for peeled and apple from the visual feature of peeled apple.

 # Few-Shot and Zero-Shot Computer Vision

 ([Tian et al., 2020](https://arxiv.org/abs/2003.11539)) Rethinking few-shot image classification: a good embedding is all you need?